loonmotor/jobs/README.md

 Configuration is available in [Gruntfile.js](Gruntfile.js).

 ## Deployment
-This app had been deployed on DigitalOcean cloud hosting.
+This app had been deployed on Linode cloud hosting.

 Miscellaneous deployment scripts are available in [deployment](deployment), they are used to carry out one-time deployment setup.
 * [elasticSearch.setupSettingsAndMappings.js](deployment/elasticSearch.setupSettingsAndMappings.js)